lewildcode/lewildcode.github.io/readme.md

     jekyll --server

 The static pages will be generated and a http server is started on port 4000, thus point your browser to http://localhost:4000 to click through the site.
-Please note that you need install pygments if you want the syntax highlighting to work on your machine, otherwise it will be just plain, unformated text.
+Please note that you'll need to install [pygments](http://pygments.org/) if you want syntax highlighting to work on your machine, otherwise it'll be just plain, unformated text.

 ### Install depenencies

     gem update --system
     gem install jekyll
     gem install rdiscount

-## Todo

-- Better handling of author metadata